Nepal Trekking Permit: All you need to Know

 How can I get a trekking permit in Nepal?

 You can get permits in Kathmandu and Pokhara.
-In Kathmandu, Permits and TIMS cards can be purchased in the Nepal Tourism Board Office.
+In Kathmandu, Permits and TIMS cards can be purchased at the Nepal Tourism Board Office.
 This office(NTB) is located near Pradarshani Marg, Kathmandu.
 Tel: +977 1 4256909.

 IN Pokhara: If you want to get Permits for Annapurna Region Trekking, you can get permits in Damside Pokhara, near the Lakeside.